nikosvil/3DEMFDFD/README.md

 0.01
 3000

-Distance is given in m, resistivity in Ohm and frequency in Hz.
+Distance is given in m, conductivity in S/m and frequency in Hz.

 ***Important Notices**: